WordPress/block-development-examples/templates/block-examples/readmes/README-EXAMPLE.tpl.md

 1. Install dependencies
 2. Generate the build
-3. Use it in a WordPress
+3. Use it in a WordPress installation

 The way to manage the first two steps will be different depending on the context you're using this example.